m-c-hill/m-c-hill/README.md

 # Hey, I'm Matt 👋

 I'm a passionate backend developer based in London, currently working for [Prodigi](https://www.prodigi.com/), focusing primarily on Python development, using the [FastAPI](https://fastapi.tiangolo.com/) and [Flask](https://flask.palletsprojects.com/en/2.2.x/) frameworks.
-In addition to my work, I am currently pursuing an MSc in Computer Science through remote study with the [University of Bath](https://www.bath.ac.uk/).
+In addition to my work, I am currently pursuing a part-time MSc in Computer Science through remote study with the [University of Bath](https://www.bath.ac.uk/).

 Currently learning Golang and Rust.